Lipstick packaging grows wildflowers

 Enter CARGO PlantLove, a brilliant line of lipsticks with seeds embedded in Polylactic Acid (aka corn) paper, that won’t create more greenhouse gases and biodegrades in 47 days, eventually transforming into wild flowers.
 With star power from celebrity moms like Kim Raver, Angie Harmon and Denise Richards, who each designed shades of the collection, and proceeds benefiting St. Jude's, this line is set to create even more PlantLove.

 Story by Nicole Zerillo.
 This article originally appeared in Plenty in May 2008.
-This story was added to MNN.com in August 2009.
+This story was added to MNN.com.